 Procedure for requesting consent from your landlord

-You should make a written application for consent from your landlord to make alterations to rental properties to your premises to allow disabled people to access and use your premises.
+You should make a written application for consent from your landlord to make alterations to rental your property to allow disabled people to access and use your business premises.

 You should also include all plans and specifications with your applications so as to avoid any possible delays.